October 10, 2015 – Updated February 2020

 Q. What is your opinion of the public health concept promoted by the CDC and vaccination advocates in the states that all Americans must be vaccinated to protect the weakest among us from contracting the flu?

 Governmental agencies like the FDA and CDC employ scientists but are led by politically appointed people who ultimately approve medicines including the flu vaccine.
 Scientists should guide our science policies and not politically appointed lay people.
-The weakest among us, the very young and the elderly, need the most protective because they contract the most complications, and they are virtually not protected by vaccination.
+The weakest among us, the very young and the elderly, need the most protection because they contract the most complications, and they are virtually not protected by vaccination.

 |HOW TO SAVE YOURSELF FROM A TERRORIST ATTACK